+500 Independent Casas

 The Casa Particular is a great example of the legendary hustling skills of Cuban people: since the early 90s of the 20th century (20 years before the Sharing Economy became main stream in the US and Europe) Cubans started to rent rooms inside their house to the first tourists who arrived in the Island.
 This happened during the so called "Periodo Especial", a time of tremendous financial and economic crisys for the country.
 In the immediate aftermath of the fall of the USSR and Berlin Wall, many Cuban found themselves with hardly any financial resources practically overnight.
 To make ends meet in such a dramatic situation, some people started to rent to tourists their "private house" ("Casa Particular" , in the Spanish language).

 In 1997 things changed: the Government started to issue patents to Cuban citizens who wanted to rent their private homes to tourists.
-At the beginning, hosts had to pay 100 usd per month for every bed room rented.
-Today the monthly cost per bedroom of the license is the equivalent of 35 usd.
-This move was beneficial for everybody.
+This was beneficial for all the parties involved.

 The Cuban Government secured to itself a steady income deriving from the issuing of Casa Particular licenses.